1922 Portuguese legislative election: Chamber of Deputies

+Senate

 Aftermath

 The Democratic Party failed to win an absolute majority of seats and Afonso Costa chose not to form government.
 Instead, António Maria da Silva of the Democratic Party became Prime Minister on 6 February, leading a minority government with the support of the Reconstitution Party, the Catholic Centre Party, the Regionalist Party and some independents.
 However, the government failed to serve a full term after being forced to resign following a motion of no confidence in November 1923.
 Further instability resulted in seven different governments holding office in the subsequent period until the 1925 elections.